You ask, we listen. Provide your feedback about our people, facilities, or services and help us improve your experience.

 Thank you for your comments.
 I’ve forwarded your concern to the night and weekend circulation supervisors, who will speak with their student workers.
 Please feel free to contact me if you would like to discuss your concerns further.
 Tucker Taylor, email@example.com, (803) 777-3145.

 Thank you.
 This is a good suggestion.
 We were using the model developed by sc.edu for their events list, but on second look, our page clearly needs the type of link you suggest.
-We hope to add it later this week.
+We hope to add it later this week, and here it is:

 Thank you for this suggestion.
 Our webmaster has added a link to the “My Library Account” block on the right side of the library homepage for those who want a shortcut to the catalog’s “My Account.”